the Creative Commons Attribution 4.0 License.

 2.4 Model setup and simulations

 We ran model simulations for forested and non-forested scenarios based on in situ measurements recorded in 2018 and 2019.
 The subsurface stratigraphies used in CryoGrid is described by the mineral and organic content, natural porosity, field capacity, and initial water and ice content.
 Some of these parameters could be measured at the forest and grassland sites and were used to set the initial soil profiles in the model.
 Table A3 summarizes all parameter choices for soil stratigraphies, and Table A4 summarizes constants used.
-The subsurface stratigraphy extends to 100 m below the surface, where the geothermal heat flux is set to 0.05 W m−2 (Langer et al.2011b).
+The subsurface stratigraphy extends to 100 m below the surface, where the geothermal heat flux is set to 0.05 W m−2 (Langer et al., 2011b).
 The ground is divided into separate layers in the model.
 The uppermost 8 m section has a layer thickness of 0.05 m, followed by 0.1 m for the next 20, 0.5 m up to 50 and 1 m thereafter.
-The remaining CryoGrid parameters were adopted from previous studies using CryoGrid (see Table A2) (Langer et al.2011a, b, 2016; Westermann et al.2016; Nitzbon et al.2019, 2020).
+The remaining CryoGrid parameters were adopted from previous studies using CryoGrid (see Table A2) (Langer et al., 2011a, b, 2016; Westermann et al., 2016; Nitzbon et al., 2019, 2020).
 We use ground surface temperature (GST) as the target variable for model validation.
 GST results from the surface energy balance at the interface between the canopy, snow cover and ground and provides an integrative measure of the different model components.
 In addition it is the most important variable determining the thermal state of permafrost.

 For the canopy stratigraphy, we follow the parameterizations in Bonan et al. (2018) for the plant functional type evergreen needleleaf (see Table A5 and A6).
 This canopy stratigraphy can be described by two parameters: the leaf area index (LAI) measured at the bottom of the canopy defines the total leaf area.
 The leaf area density function on the other hand describes the foliage area per unit volume of canopy space, which is the vertical distribution of leaf area.
 Leaf area density is measured by evaluating the amount of the leaf area between two heights in the canopy separated by the distance.
-This function can be expressed by the beta distribution probability density function which provides a continuous representation of leaf area for use with multilayer models (see Bonan2019, for further information).
+This function can be expressed by the beta distribution probability density function which provides a continuous representation of leaf area for use with multilayer models (see Bonan, 2019, for further information).
 Here, we use the beta distribution parameters for needleleaf trees (p=3.5, q=2), which resembles a cone-like tree shape.
 LAI can be estimated from satellite data and calculated from below-canopy light measurements or by harvesting leaves and relating their mass to the canopy diameter.
 Ohta et al. (2001) have described the monitored deciduous–needleleaf forest site at the Spasskaya Pad research station (our secondary study site, see Appendix C), which has comparable climate conditions but is larch-dominated.
 The value of the tree plant area index (PAI), obtained from fish-eye imagery and confirmed by litter fall observations, varied between 3.71 m2 m−2 in the foliated season and 1.71 m2 m−2 in the leafless season.
 This value does not include the ground vegetation cover.
-Further, Chen et al. (2005) compared ground-based LAI measurements to MODIS values at an evergreen-dominated study area (57.3 N, 91.6 E) southwest of the region discussed here, around the city of Krasnoyarsk.
+Further, Chen et al. (2005) compared ground-based LAI measurements to MODIS values at an evergreen-dominated study area (57.3∘ N, 91.6∘ E) southwest of the region discussed here, around the city of Krasnoyarsk.
 The mixed forest consists of spruce, fir, pine and some occasional hardwood species (birch and aspen).
 They find LAI values between 2 and 7 m2 m−2.
 To assess the LAI we use data from the literature and experience from the repeated fieldwork at the described site.
 Following Kobayashi et al. (2010), who conducted an extensive study using satellite data, the average LAI for our forest type is set to 4 m2 m−2, and the stem area index (SAI) is set to 0.05 m2 m−2, resulting in a plant area index (PAI) of 4.05 m2 m−2 and nine vegetation layers for model simulations.
 The lower atmospheric boundary layer is simulated by 4 m of atmospheric layers.

 3.1 Model validation and in situ measurements

 At our primary study site, the model is validated against ground surface temperature (GST) measurements of forested and non-forested study sites.
 The dataset used covers one complete annual cycle from 10 August 2018 to 10 August 2019.
 In addition, the model output is compared to radiation, snow depth, conductive heat flux, precipitation and temperature measurements of the AWS at the grassland site.
 The AWS was set up on 5 August 2018 and taken down on 26 August 2019.
 Data were recorded continuously, except for 40 d in late May and early June due to a power cut.
-The mean annual air temperature was -7.3C with a maximum temperature of 33.1 C, a minimum of -54.0C and an average relative humidity of 70.5 %.
+The mean annual air temperature was with a maximum temperature of 33.1 ∘C, a minimum of and an average relative humidity of 70.5 %.
 Precipitation is 129.8 mm yr−1 (liquid).
 The maximum snow height at the grassland site is measured to be 0.5 m in February, and the ground was snow-covered for 181 d from 28 October 2018 to 27 April 2019 (values above 0.05 m snow height).
 A quality check of the radiation data revealed partly inconsistent incoming longwave radiation measurements for the time span of 1 November 2018–26 February 2019.
 During this period it is likely that the sensor is partially covered by snow, making it necessary to discard those measurements from the record.
 High-quality Qnet and Lin and Lout measurements, thus, only exist for the periods 28 to 30 October 2018 and 27 February 2018 to 27 April 2019.
 This data gap consequently also limits the period for which Bowen ratios are calculated and sensible heat fluxes (Qh) and latent heat fluxes (Qe) can be derived.
 The mean annual grassland albedo is 0.35 with an average of 0.30 during the snow-free and 0.48 during the snow-covered season.
 From December to February the albedo reaches its highest values with a mean of 0.7.
-Mean annual GST at 0.07 m depth is -2.6C (range from 19.1 to -24.9C) with an average of -11.4C in the snow-covered period and 8.0 C in the snow-free period.
-The average annual GST recorded in forested areas at a depth of 0.03 m is 1.9 C (range from 15.6 to -23.4C) with an average of -9.3C in the snow-covered period and 5.6 C in the snow-free period.
+Mean annual GST at 0.07 m depth is (range from 19.1 to ) with an average of in the snow-covered period and 8.0 ∘C in the snow-free period.
+The average annual GST recorded in forested areas at a depth of 0.03 m is 1.9 ∘C (range from 15.6 to ) with an average of in the snow-covered period and 5.6 ∘C in the snow-free period.

 We acknowledge that the target variable GST does not allow a detailed evaluation of the surface energy balance.
 Therefore, we further validate the model performance with additional measurements from an external study site (see Appendix C).
-Through the Arctic Data archive System (ADS) we have been provided with meteorological and radiation data from beneath and above the larch-dominated forest canopy at Spasskaya Pad for 2017–2018 (Maximov et al.2019).
+Through the Arctic Data archive System (ADS) we have been provided with meteorological and radiation data from beneath and above the larch-dominated forest canopy at Spasskaya Pad for 2017–2018 (Maximov et al., 2019).
 These data are used for additional model validation and are added to the Appendix of our paper.
 Overall our analysis reveals a satisfactory agreement between modeled and measured components of the surface energy balance below the canopy.
 Thus, we argue that the performance of the model at the external study site justifies its application at the primary study site in Nyurba, where below-canopy fluxes were not acquired (see Appendix C).

 3.1.1 Surface energy balance

 In a first step we assess the surface energy balance by comparing the modeled net radiation (Qnet), sensible heat flux (Qh), latent heat flux (Qe) and storage heat flux (Qs) at the forested site and the modeled and measured fluxes at the grassland site (see Fig. 3 and Appendix A).
 Turbulent fluxes at the forest ground are close to zero for both the snow-free and snow-covered periods.
 The TOC sensible heat flux is highest in the snow-free period (48.6 W m−2), resulting in the highest net radiation flux (83.5 W m−2).
 Forest ground net radiation flux is only a third (25.8 W m−2) of the TOC flux.
 The latent heat flux in the snow-free period is similar for the forest TOC (16.5 W m−2) and grassland sites (measured value of 22.1 W m−2 and modeled value of 18.5 W m−2).
 During the snow-covered season, forest TOC and ground turbulent heat fluxes and net radiation are close to zero.
-Net radiation flux in the snow-covered period is smallest at the grassland site (modeled value of -20.0Wm-2 and measured value of 9.7 W m−2).
+Net radiation flux in the snow-covered period is smallest at the grassland site (modeled value of and measured value of 9.7 W m−2).
 The resulting storage flux is more than double at the forest ground (30.4 W m−2) for the snow-free period and slightly positive (0.5 W m−2) during the snow-covered period.

 The average measured Bowen ratio (B) at the AWS is 1.04, with an average of 1.94 for the snow-free and 0.35 for the snow-covered periods.
 At the grassland site the model predicts a B of 1.8 for the snow-free period and −16.54 for the snow-covered period.
 This sums up to an annual average B of 1.09 for grassland.
 Modeled annual average B at the forest ground is more than double with 2.85 for the snow-free period and 2.01 for the snow-covered period.
 The top-of-the-canopy modeled annual average B is 2.99, with an average of −0.77 in the snow-covered period and 3.93 in the snow-free period.

 More detailed insights into differences of available radiation at the ground surface are presented in Fig. 4.
 Here, the incoming short- and longwave radiation measured at the grassland site and modeled for the forest and grassland are shown.
 The longwave radiation dominates the incoming part of the radiation balance at both sites throughout the year.
 In the snow-free period, downward longwave radiation flux is 44.2 W m−2 higher at the forest ground.
 In the snow-covered period downward longwave radiation flux is 40.7 W m−2 higher at the forest ground.
-This results in a surplus of energy of +9.6Wm-2 for the snow-covered and +16.7Wm-2 for the snow-free periods under the forest canopy compared to the grassland.
+This results in a surplus of energy of for the snow-covered and for the snow-free periods under the forest canopy compared to the grassland.
 The shortwave radiation reaching the forest ground is very small for both periods (9.9 W m−2 for the snow-free and 2.8 W m−2 for the snow-covered periods), showing that the canopy effectively intercepts (absorbs and reflects) most of the incoming shortwave radiation.
 Shortwave downward radiation at the grassland site is more than 19 times higher in the snow-free period and 18 times higher in the snow-covered period.

 3.1.2 Thermal regime of the ground near the surface